Bemeier/schiffre/README.md

 ## First Prototype
 TODO

 ## FIRMWARE
 ZMK support works.
-See the [schiffre branch is on our fork](https://github.com/Bemeier/zmk/tree/schiffre).
+See the [schiffre branch on our fork](https://github.com/Bemeier/zmk/tree/schiffre).
 There is a [zmk-config template for the schiffre86](https://github.com/Bemeier/schiffre86-zmk-config) that you can clone to build your own keymap.
 It comes with support for nickcoutsos' [keymap-editor](https://nickcoutsos.github.io/keymap-editor/).

 ![screenshot of keymap-editor showing the schiffre86](img/keymap-editor.png)

+For a precompiled version see `schiffre86-schiffre_nrf-zmk.uf2` in the `firmware` folder.

 ## PROJECT NAME
 *Schiffre* is a combination of the german word *Chiffre* (translation of Cypher, the board this project was based on originally), and the word *Schiff*, which means ship or big boat, reflecting the shape of the keyboard.